sammaadaniel30/practical_work_ii_oop/files/README.md

 Completed the Login Page so now any users registered will be able to use the calculator.

 Completed the Register Page so now any new users will be able to register themselves to use the calculator.

+### 16/05/2025 ###

+Corrected minor changes in the Register Page and Login Page.

+Created the Recovery Page design.

+Updated changes in Login, Conversor and Operations Page to make sure that the user's data is printed in the page.